2020 Food Law Student Leadership Summit

 - gain valuable resources and insights for promoting food law and policy at their schools;

-- establish lasting connections with dedicated law students from across the country.
+- network and establish lasting connections with dedicated law students from across the country.

-Hotel accommodations and all meals in Des Moines will be provided for all accepted students.
-A limited number of transportation scholarships will be available to cover the cost of flights or other travel.
-Accepted students should first seek funding from their schools before applying for travel scholarships.
+Hotel accommodations and all meals in Fayetteville will be provided for all admitted Summit participants.
+A transportation stipend will be provided to cover a portion of participants’ travel costs.

 The deadline to submit applications is January 19, 2020.
-We will review applications on a rolling basis beginning in June and encourage students to apply early.
-Admitted students will be notified no later than August 31st.
+We will review applications on a rolling basis beginning in November and encourage students to apply early.
+Admitted students will be notified in December and January.
 Please email any questions to email@example.com.

-The 2016 Food Law Leadership Summit is made possible through the generous support of the Lillian Goldman Charitable Trust, GRACE Communications Foundation, and the Charles M. Haar Food and Health Law Policy Fund, and our 2020 Summit Sponsors.
+The 2020 Food Law Student Leadership Summit is made possible through the generous support of GRACE Communications Foundation, Charles M. Haar Food and Health Law Policy Fund, and our 2020 Summit Sponsors.

 Peter Barton Hutt, Senior Counsel of Covington & Burling LLP